 Each anode requires periodic inspection, especially in saltwater which will accelerate the erosion.
-To maintain this corrosion protection, always replace the anode before it is completely eroded.
+To maintain this corrosion protection, always replace the anode before it is 50% eroded.
 Never paint or apply a protective coating on the anode as this will reduce effectiveness of the anode.

-Two anodes are located on each side of the gearcase.
-Another anode is installed on the bottom of the transom bracket assembly.
+Two anodes are located on the engine; one anode is on the gear housing and the other is on the bottom of the transom bracket assembly.